How to Practice Your Soccer Moves

 When training on your own, sometimes it helps to get creative with your soccer training methods: As a kid, I would act like the weeds were defenders and dribble in and out of them in the yard or at the park, cutting back and forth as I dribbled, trying to avoid hitting the weeds with the ball, always keeping the ball close to me.
 I'd dribble slowly up to a clump of grass and then burst past it on the dribble as if it was a defender.

 I'd imagine I was playing soccer in a huge game and the crowds were cheering in amazement as I kept beating defender after defender.
 Nobody could take the soccer ball from me.
 I was like Diego Maradona against England in 1986.

 Overall though, if you want to get better at soccer it's all about spending time with the soccer ball, whether your're juggling, dribbling or knocking the ball against a wall.
 It's also about having fun and trying to perfect what you've seen other soccer players do on YouTube or on TV during the World Cup or Champions League.
 Here are also some ways you can use to improve your soccer game:

 Touch the Ball with Every Step

-When you’re training, get in the habit of touching the ball with each step you take the ball on the dribble.
+When you’re training, get in the habit of touching the ball with each step you take the ball when you dribble.
 In very quick succession, touch the ball a little bit ahead of you with each step.
 This will create both good control and increase your dribbling speed.
-Exaggerate this when you’re starting out, so you touch the ball every time step and dribble the ball.
+Exaggerate this when you’re starting out and learning how to dribble, so you touch the ball every time step and dribble the ball.
 First work on dribbling with each step only with the right foot and then switch over to the left.